Nonconvex Factorization and Manifold Formulations are Almost Equivalent in Low-rank Matrix Optimization: Introduction

 \subsection{Our Contributions}

-First, we discover an equivalence on the set of first-order stationary points (FOSPs) and second-order stationary points (SOSPs) between the manifold formulation under the embedded geometry and the factorization formulation in both the PSD and the general low-rank matrix optimization.
-Specifically, we show although there might be Euclidean FOSPs in \eqref{eq: PSD factorization}, \eqref{eq: general factor formu} and \eqref{eq: general factor with reg} which have rank less than $r$, when constrained to rank $r$ matrices, the sets of original parameter matrix $\X$ formed by Euclidean FOSPs and SOSPs under the factorization formulation are exactly the same as the sets of Riemannian FOSPs and SOSPs under the manifold formulation.
+{First, we establish a sandwich relation on the spectrum between Riemannian and Euclidean Hessians at FOSPs under the manifold and the factorization formulations.
+In particular, sandwich inequalities between Riemannian and Euclidean Hessians are established for \eqref{eq: PSD-manifold-formulation}, \eqref{eq: PSD factorization} and \eqref{eq: general prob}, \eqref{eq: general factor formu}; a partial sandwich inequality is built between \eqref{eq: general prob} and \eqref{eq: general factor with reg}.
+As an immediate corollary, we obtain an equivalence on the set of first-order stationary points (FOSPs), second-order stationary points (SOSPs) and strict saddles between the manifold formulation under the embedded geometry and the factorization formulation in both the PSD and the general low-rank matrix optimization.
+In addition, we demonstrate the sandwich relation is useful in transferring more geometric landscape properties, such as the strict saddle property, from one formulation to another.
 To the best of our knowledge, this is the first equivalence geometric landscape connection between the manifold and the factorization formulations for low-rank matrix optimization.

-Moreover, we establish a finer connection on the spectrum between Riemannian and Euclidean Hessians at FOSPs under the manifold and the factorization formulations.
-In particular, sandwich inequalities between Riemannian and Euclidean Hessians are established for \eqref{eq: PSD-manifold-formulation}, \eqref{eq: PSD factorization} and \eqref{eq: general prob}, \eqref{eq: general factor formu}; a partial sandwich inequality is built between \eqref{eq: general prob} and \eqref{eq: general factor with reg}.
-These results are useful in transferring more geometric landscape properties, such as the strict saddle property, from one formulation to another.
 Key technical ingredients to establish these results include a characterization of the zero eigenspace of the Hessian of the factorization objective and a bijection between its orthogonal complement and the tangent space of the fixed-rank $r$ manifold at the reference point.
-In addition, a few similarities and key differences on the landscape connection under the PSD case and the general case are identified.
+In addition, a few similarities and key differences in the landscape connection under the PSD case and the general case are identified.}

 We also provide a geometric landscape connection between the unregularized and the regularized factorization formulations (\eqref{eq: general factor formu} and \eqref{eq: general factor with reg}) and give a sandwich inequality on the spectrum of Euclidean Hessians of two factorization formulations at rank $r$ FOSPs.